 While urban and suburban sites may not offer the same amount of space and degree of safety that most rural sites do, they do have some advantages.
 Large predators that pose a threat to the cats are less common in more developed areas and the proximity of these locations allows for easier caregiver screening and transport of the cats.
 Also, by including them in your search for relocation sites, you can often increase the number of cats you’re able to help, particularly in areas lacking rural properties.
 Fire stations, police stations, automotive shops and garages, warehouses, flower and produce distributors, garden stores, home improvement stores, feed stores, certain athletic venues and shipping ports are potential sites.

 The best caregivers are often people who are recommended or referred by trusted friends and colleagues.
 Check with shelter staff, volunteers and other caregivers you know well to see if they have any promising contacts.
 Placing ads in local papers, posting notices in online communities and hanging flyers in area shops can help, too.

 Potential caregivers should be asked if they will commit to providing food, water, shelter and medical care on a daily basis for the cats.
-People who agree to keep cats on their property must be willing to fulfill these basic needs to ensure the colony’s health and well-being.
+People who agree to keep cats on their property must be willing to fulfill these basic needs to ensure the cats' health and well-being.

 You should also establish an agreement with caregivers regarding follow-up contact, letting them know you would like to call and/or visit to check on the cats’ progress for the first few months.
-Anyone unwilling to comply with this request should not be considered as a potential caregiver for your relocated colony.
+Anyone unwilling to comply with this request should not be considered as a potential caregiver for your relocated cats.